qzhang503/proteoQ/README.md

 ### Summarize PSMs to peptides and proteins

-\vspace{1.5cm}*Process PSMs* --- In this section, we will demonstrate our approach of summarising PSM data to peptides and proteins.
+*Process PSMs* --- In this section, we will demonstrate our approach of summarising PSM data to peptides and proteins.
 We start by processing PSM data from `Mascot` outputs:

 ```{r PSM summary, eval = FALSE}
 # Generate PSM reports